A Distributed Optimization Framework to Regulate the Electricity Consumption of a Residential Neighborhood with Renewables: Experiments

-According to Figure \ref{fig_opt_time}, Gurobi can solve the problem faster when its parameter controlling the optimality gap is larger.
-However, still, the improvement in the run time of the algorithm is not at the desired level.
-A practical optimization algorithm should provide its solution before the next time interval starts.
+The load consumption plans of the households change dynamically.
+In order to accommodate those changes, it might be necessary to re-optimize the problem before the next time interval starts for a practical optimization algorithm while keeping $Q^*$ fixed.
 Therefore, in our case, the run time of the algorithm has to be less than $15$ minutes ($900$ seconds).
-Gurobi fails to satisfy this requirement when the number of homes is greater than $3000$.
+According to Figure \ref{fig_opt_time}, Gurobi fails to satisfy this requirement.
 On the other hand, the computational complexity of our distributed optimization algorithm increases linearly, and it can provide a solution within the time limit when unused columns are removed from the relaxed-RMP.
 At this point, we want to make a comment on the optimization time of the distributed algorithm, which does not remove any of the columns.
 In Section \ref{section:opt}, it is argued that removing unused columns from the relaxed-RMP helps our algorithm to solve the relaxed-RMP within a reasonably short time.
 However, the last step of our algorithm is to solve the RMP with the available columns, and this operation can be costly when the number of columns is excessive.
 Removing unused columns during the optimization of the relaxed-RMP enables us to formulate a simpler RMP in the last step of our algorithm.
 Thus, this step also takes less time, and the overall optimization time of our distributed algorithm decreases significantly.

 The quality of the solutions provided by each algorithm is important as well as the optimization time of algorithms.
 Therefore, we have to evaluate the quality of the solutions provided by algorithms.
 Suppose that we have an oracle that can optimally solve the given problem, and the optimal objective value for this problem is denoted by $z^*$.
-In practice, we solve the problem by using Gurobi with optimality gap $1e^{-4}$ without any time limitation to obtain this value.
-On the other hand, we have mentioned 5 different alternatives to optimize the problem in this section, and $z^{\text{method}_k}$ represents the best objective value that the k-th method can find in 900 seconds.
+In practice, we solve the problem by using Gurobi to obtain this value.
+On the other hand, we have mentioned 3 different versions of our algorithm to optimize the problem in this section, and $z^{\text{method}_k}$ represents the best objective value that the k-th method can find.
 Then, we define the pseudogap of the k-th method as follows:

 Figure \ref{fig_opt_gap} shows the mean pseudogap (along with a 95\% confidence interval) for each algorithm.